Food Waste to Food Security: Sharing Meals and Christ’s Love in Vancouver

 chipotle meals

-Then, this May, another Chipotle opened in downtown Vancouver, and Hillcrest Church, along with another group, was invited to partner with the restaurant to distribute the training meals.
-Meals were sent to various ministries in the city, a women and children’s shelter, and food banks.
-The church is preparing to do the same thing for two more restaurants opening in Portland, Oregon, this July.
+This past May, another Chipotle opened in downtown Vancouver, and Hillcrest Church, along with another group, was invited to partner with the restaurant to distribute more training meals.
+This time, meals reached other ministries in the city including a women and children’s shelter and food banks.
+The volunteers are preparing to do the same thing when two more restaurants open in Portland, Oregon, this July.
 Joining the Hillcrest team will be members from Portland Central Church of the Nazarene, a congregation that already offers a homeless shelter and recovery program on their campus.

 chipotle meals

-Through all of the joy of this newfound compassionate ministry, the church members are focused on sharing the good news of God’s love with each meal they hand out.
+Through all of the joy of this newfound compassionate ministry, church members are focused on sharing the good news of God’s love with each meal they share.

 “Our goal is to do things where we get to tell the story of what God’s doing rather than what we’re doing,” explained Pastor Kevin.